 メインコンテンツに移動する

-Uganda Business Idea Contest: Progress Update on Proof-of-Concept (PoC) Projects
+Uganda Business Idea Contest: Proof-of-Concept (PoC) Completion Announcement

 日本語で記事を読む

 On July 10, 2025, the Uganda Business Idea Contest was held in Kampala, organized by the Government of Uganda and the Japan International Cooperation Agency (JICA) to encourage innovative solutions for refugees and host communities in Uganda.
 After a rigorous selection process involving more than 50 applications from refugees and host communities in Uganda, Bidibidi Electronic Waste Multipurpose Cooperative Society Limited (BEMCOS) and Bioenergy Umbrella Association of Kyangwali Limited (BUAK) were selected as the top winners.
-As part of their award, both teams received a PoC support valued at 12,000,000 UGX (approximately 3457 USD), along with dedicated business PoC support from JICA consultants.
-Based on pre-defined business plans and budgets, the teams are conducting PoCs over five months from August to December.
-Below, we present progress as of November, about four months after the start.
+As part of their award, both teams received PoC support valued at 12,000,000 UGX (approximately 3,457 USD), along with dedicated business PoC support from JICA consultants.
+Based on predefined business plans and budgets, the teams conducted PoCs over five months from August to December 2025.
+Below are the final outcomes following the completion of the PoCs in December.

 BEMCOS